Beginning of the Anabaptist movement

 Follow up in the aftermath of World War II

-After the devastation of World War II, with much Baptist life destroyed and millions of displaced people across Europe, the BWA holds its Congress in Denmark and sets in motion in the process that led to the formation of the European Baptist Federation.
+After the devastation of World War II, with much Baptist life destroyed and millions of displaced people across Europe, the BWA holds its Congress in Denmark and sets in motion the process that led to the formation of the European Baptist Federation.

 Establisment of a Baptist Theological Seminary

 A meeting in London for European Baptist leaders learns that the Southern Baptist Convention intends to establish an international Baptist Theological Seminary in Rüschlikon, Switzerland.
-Rüschlikon becomes a major centre of European Baptist life for the next almost 50 years.
+Rüschlikon becomes a major centre of European Baptist life for almost the next 50 years.

 It is agreed to form a European Baptist Women’s Union.

 A Committee is formed to draft a Constitution for a European Baptist Federation.
 This first EBF Constitution is agreed in 1949.